VIDEO: 6 suspects steal $40K in Nike products from City Gear

 The video showed the suspects stealing from the store, which police say totaled to be $40,000 worth of Nike shoes and clothes.

 Police say the suspects fled the scene in a black Chevrolet Malibu and a dark SUV.

-No arrests have been made at this time.
-This is an ongoing investigation.
+No arrests have been made.

+Over the last month, police have responded to a number of similar smash and grabs.

+In early December, a City Gear on Frayser Boulevard was hit twice by thieves just days apart.

 If you have any information about this incident, you are urged to call Crime Stoppers at (901)-528-CASH.
 If an arrest is made, you could be eligible for a $2,000 cash reward.